 - Climate change policy related to tropical forests

 - Sapflow and water relations in tropical plantations

 - Impacts of plantations on soil properties

-USC has many opportunities to provide you with knowledge, skills and experiences that will enable you to make your mark in your chosen career.
-Not sure what program to study or interested to know what USC can offer you?
+UniSC has many opportunities to provide you with knowledge, skills and experiences that will enable you to make your mark in your chosen career.
+Not sure what program to study or interested to know what UniSC can offer you?
 Explore programs.

 The Tropical Forests and People Research Centre have a range of study and scholarship options.